franklx/petite-vue/README.md

 </div>
 ```

-Note `v-scope` doesn't need to have a value here and simply serves as a hint for `petite-vue` to process the element.
+Note: `v-scope` doesn't need to have a value here and simply serves as a hint for `petite-vue` to process the element.

 ### Explicit Mount Target